 SECTION – B

-Explain two sources each of demand and supply of foreign exchange.
+21. State two sources of supply of foreign exchange.

 29. Distinguish between:

-30. How will you treat the following while estimating domestic factor income of India?
-Give reasons for your answer.
+30. How will you treat the following while estimating national income of India?

 (Rs.
 In crores)